majidam20/Fotograf_DE_Test/Readme.md

 Note1: The schema of the people and places CSVs was located in the corresponding SQL file name.

-Note2: environment values of MySQL in docker-compose.yml should be modified by your database configuration.
+Note2: Environment values of MySQL in docker-compose.yml should be modified by your database configuration.